hubkubas/password-generator-python/README.md

 # My first script written in python

-Script has to generate the password.
+Script to generate the "strong" password.

 User chooses:

 - number of signs
 - if Capital letters
 - if special signs ie !@#$% etc

+the generated password could look like this: "$aDsdasERdad#das#$"